JohnLavender474/Mega-2D-Game-Engine/README.md

         addComponent(defineBarComponent)
     }

-    // the spawn method is called every time the entity is spawned
+    // the onSpawn method is called every time the entity is spawned
-    // this should be used to set values for components or other data override fun spawn(spawnProps: Properties) {
+    // this should be used to set values for components or other data override fun onSpawn(spawnProps: Properties) {
         // get the spawn prop for "is foo" and set the component's value to it val isFoo = spawnProps.getOrDefault("foo", false, Boolean::class)
         val fooComponent = getComponent(FooComponent::class)!!